 Catholic Charities is a network of local churches and social service agencies.
 The organization will assist those that qualify, regardless of their religion, race, gender, or age.
 They focus on reducing poverty and strengthening families over the long term.
 Food, housing, emergency financial aid, clothing, holiday assistance and much more is offered.
 Learn more on assistance programs from Catholic Charities.

 Churches provide a wide variety of assistance, including emergency rent help, food, assistance with paying utility and heating bills, health care, and more.
 A church near a family can be used for financial help, as they are increasing the number of aid programs administered in today’s difficult economy.
-Continue.
+Locate assistance from churches.

 Episcopal Church - This is a national organization, but the services run by each local parish vary.
 The charity supports the vulnerable and families living in poverty.
 Volunteers can provide basic needs such as personal hygiene items, clothing, hot meals, or food.
 Some of the parishes of this charity may also have more extensive support, even involving health clinics held by volunteers or loans to use for car repairs.
 Continue with services from Episcopal Church.